blowfeld/aind-sudoku/README.md

     a value.
 As a consequence of that, this `n` choices can be removed from all other boxes in the unit.
 This constraint can be propagated by applying it repeatedly in the same way as elimination or the only choice constraint.
+    *Remarks*:

+* The required solution might require `n=2` (?), the implementation provided here, however, doesn't make this constraint.
+*  The provided implementation ignores `n=1`, as this is already covered by the elimination strategy.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?